 At the plant, large coated piping is connected to each of the process vessels and is channelled through the roof of the facility.
 Attached to the end of the piping is Shand & Jurs’ 94020 Conservation Vent and 94160 Pressure Relief Vent.
 Due to the process vessels being indoors, installing both the Conservation and Pressure Relief Vents directly on to the vessels could be a major safety and environmental hazard for the facility.

 “The reason for having these vents installed to the piping on the roof is to avoid safety and environmental hazards.
 By allowing the equipment to vent to atmosphere allows Sun Chemical to maintain a safe working environment for workers and operations,” said eastern regional sales manager John Hutter.
 The 94020 Conservation Vent accommodates the pressure relief required during filling operation and thermal expansion.
 It also provides vacuum relief to protect the tank during product transfer from the tank and unpredicted gas blanketing disruptions.

 The installation of pressure relief vents next to the conservation vents provides supplemental storage tank venting due to pressure surges.
-The 94160 Pressure Relief Vent’s set point should be above that of the Conservation Vent to act as a reliable back up due to fire case conditions or in the case of an emergency.
+The 94160 Pressure Relief Vent’s set point should be above that of the Conservation Vent to act as a reliable back up in the case of an emergency.
 Often required by local regulations, using an additional relief vent can provide peace of mind about tank safety.

 This article was featured in Storage Terminals Magazine.